Niall1001/Login-Application/README.md

 ## Description

 It is a Logging in system for users to be able to register themselves to the application and have the ability to login and navigate to authroised endpoint:
-'ADMIN - Admin User
+>ADMIN - Admin User

-USER - Generic user type'
+>USER - Generic user type

 ##Requirements